 Technical Representative (Insurance Agent's) ((保險代理人的)業務代表) More fully defined in the Code of Practice for the Administration of Insurance Agents, such a person (not being an insurance subagent) provides advice to actual or potential policyholders on insurance matters for an insurance agent, or arranges contracts of insurance in or from Hong Kong on behalf of that insurance agent.
 6.2.2a(a)

-Technical Representative (Insurance Broker's) ((保險經紀的)業務代表) More fully defined in the Minimum Requirements Specified for Insurance Brokers, such a person provides advice to actual or potential policyholders on insurance matters for an insurance broker, or negotiates or arranges contracts of insurance in or from Hong Kong on behalf of an insurance broker for actual or potential policyholders.
+Technical Representative (Insurance Broker's) ((保險經紀的)業務代表) More fully defined in the Minimum Requirements Specified for Insurance Brokers, such a person provides advice to actual or potential policyholders on insurance matters for an insurance broker, or negotiates or arranges contracts of insurance in or from Hong Kong on behalf of an insurance broker for actual or potential policyholders.5.2.2

 Termination of Agency (終止代理關係) An agency relationship may be brought to an end on various grounds, including mutual consent.
+2.2.6

 Third Party (第三者) A person, not being the insured or the insurer, who might be involved in a claim as a claimant against the insured or a potential source of subrogation.
+2.2.1

-Tontine (聯合養老保險) An unusual type of Long Term Business, where the policy benefit is payable to the last survivor of a specified insured group of persons.
+Tontine(聯合養老保險) An unusual type of Long Term Business, where the policy benefit is payable to the last survivor of a specified insured group of persons.
+5.1.1(a)

-Tort (侵權) The law of tort is notoriously difficult to define.
+Tort(侵權) The law of tort is notoriously difficult to define.
 In simple words, it is a kind of civil wrong (especially negligence) giving rise to a possible claim against the wrongdoer.
 It is the most important source of subrogation rights of insurers.